react-navigation/react-navigation.github.io/versioned_docs/version-7.x/drawer-layout.md

 ### `Drawer`

-Component responsible for rendering a drawer with animations and gestures.
+Component is responsible for rendering a drawer sidebar with animations and gestures.

 #### Drawer Props